 What to Expect

-When parents call Westcoast Brace & Limb with cranial remolding questions, they will be directed to Diane Gignac, Orthotic Case Manager.
-Diane has been with Westcoast Brace & Limb for over 11 years and possesses a wealth of knowledge relating to insurance coverage and the cranial remolding fabrication process.
-Diane will check insurance benefits, obtain authorization when necessary, and inform parents of any financial responsibility.
+When parents call Westcoast Brace & Limb with cranial remolding questions, they will be directed to a Speciality Care Coordinator who possesses a wealth of knowledge relating to insurance coverage and the cranial remolding fabrication process.
+They will check insurance benefits, obtain authorization when necessary, and inform parents of any financial responsibility.
 Payment arrangements are available.

 The first appointment: